Lučany nad Nisou: Geography

 Lučany nad Nisou is located about 3 km northeast of Jablonec nad Nisou.
 It lies in the Jizera Mountains.
 The highest point is the mountain Slovanka at 820 m above sea level.

 History

 The first written mention of Lučany nad Nisou is from 1623.
 In 1892, the village was promoted to a market town and in 1913, it became a town.
-After the World War II, Lučany nad Nisou lost its town status, but it was returned to the municipality in 2006.
+After World War II, Lučany nad Nisou lost its town status, but it was returned to the municipality in 2006.

+Demographics

 Transport

-Koleje Dolnośląskie D21 line runs from Liberec to Szklarska Poręba via the town.
+Lučany nad Nisou is located on the railway line from Liberec to Szklarska Poręba.

 Sights

-There landmark of Lučany nad Nisou is the Church of the Visitation of the Virgin Mary.
+The main landmark of Lučany nad Nisou is the Church of the Visitation of the Virgin Mary.
 It was built in the neo-Renaissance style in 1886–1889.
 The second church in the municipality is the Church of the Sacred Heart of Jesus in Horní Maxov.

 There are two observation towers in the municipal territory, Bramberk and Slovanka on the eponymous mountains.
 There are Stations of the Cross along the way to the top of Slovanka.